3D Quantum Trajectories. Quantum orbits of the Hydrogen's electron

+This last equation is the one that should be be used to plot the 3D quantum trajectories (QTs).

-The elaboration of the 3D quantum law of motion (Eq.
-(5)) for a general form of the potential is an important step to investigate the 3D motions.
-However, we should plot the 3D quantum trajectories when it is possible in order to understand the behaviour of the quantum particle in 3D spaces.
-With this aim, we should act exactly as we have done for 1D quantum and relativistic quantum trajectories \cite {Dja2,Dja4}.
-Indeed, we must first resolve the Schr{\"o}dinger equation (Eq.
-(4)) to find the functions $\theta$ and $\phi$, which we replace into the expression of the reduced action (Eq.
-(1)).
-Then, we replace the expression (2) into Eq.
-(5).
-After resolving Eq.
-(5), we can plot the quantum trajectories.
-Note that for a general potential, plotting the 3D quantum trajectories is not evident.
+The establishment of the 3D quantum law of motion (Eq.~(\ref{3d-qlmotion})) for a general form of the potential is an important step to investigate the 3D motions.
+However, we should plot the 3D QTs when it is possible in order to understand the behavior of the quantum particle's motion in 3D spaces.
+With this aim, we should proceed exactly as we have done for the 1D quantum and relativistic QTs \cite {Dja2,Dja3}.
+Indeed, we must first solve the 3D SE to find the functions $\Psi_1$ and $\Psi_2$, which we take into the expression of the reduced action (Eq. \ref{action}).
+Then, we take expression (\ref{action}) into Eq.~(\ref{3d-qlmotion}).
+After solving Eq.~(\ref{3d-qlmotion}), we can plot the QTs.
+Note that for a general potential, plotting the 3D QTs is not obvious due to the complexity of the problem.
 This is why, in this article, we study the case of the central potential, and plot the trajectories of an electron moving under the atomic potential.

 The paper is organized as follows: In Sec.
 2, we introduce the 3D-QSHJE and its solutions for the central potential.
 Then, in Sec.
-3, we establish the quantum law of motion for this potential and elaborate a system of three differential equations which describe the dynamical behaviour of the quantum particles.
+3, we rewrite the quantum law of motion for this potential and establish a system of three differential equations that describe the dynamical behavior of the quantum particles.
+After that, in Sec.
+4, we plot the classical trajectories of a particle moving under the action of the atomic potential.
 In Sec.
-4, we plot the 3D quantum trajectories of the Hydrogen's electron, for several bound states.
-Finally, In sec.
-5, we present a conclusion in which we discuss our results.
+5, we plot the 3D QTs of the Hydrogen's electron for several bound states.
+Finally, In Sec.
+6, we present a conclusion in which we discuss our results.